DJKullas/microblog/README.md

 you can do is look at the posts of every user and the users themselves.
 Logging in allows the user to follow other and post messages.
 The logged in user can only edit and delete their own information and posts.
 Logging out returns the user to the previous state before being logged in.
+You login by using the user's email.

 Post: